Do Radio Waves Travel At The Speed Of Light

 The Nature of Electromagnetic Waves

 Electromagnetic waves, including radio waves, are composed of oscillating electric and magnetic fields that are perpendicular to each other and to the direction of propagation.
-This means that as the wave travels, the electric and magnetic fields rise and fall in a synchronized manner, creating a self-sustaining wave.
+Basically, as the wave travels, the electric and magnetic fields rise and fall in a synchronized manner, creating a self-sustaining wave.
 The energy carried by the wave is proportional to the square of the amplitude of the electric and magnetic fields.

 How Radio Waves Are Generated